CappyT/g14control/README.md

 ### Installation
 Download the latest release zip from GitHub: https://github.com/CappyT/g14control/releases

-Extract it to some permanent location such as C:\Program Files\G14Control
+Extract it to some permanent location such as C:\Users\[username]\G14Control

 Edit the config.yml with text editor as needed (see configuring below)

-To make it run on boot, you will need to follow these instructions since it requires administrator privileges: https://www.sevenforums.com/tutorials/11949-elevated-program-shortcut-without-uac-prompt-create.html

 ### Configuring

+`start_on_boot` Set this to `true` or `false`.
+Note this will create a Windows Registry entry to enable starting on login.
+Must have files extracted to a permanent location as above.

 Under Plans, you can configure as many or few plans as you want.
 A plan includes:
 ```
 - name: